On the geography of log-surfaces: Abstract

 \section{Abstract}

-This survey is devoted to the geography problem of log-surfaces constructed as pairs consisting of a smooth projective surface and a reduced boundary divisor.
-In the first part we focus on the geography problem for log-surfaces associated with pairs of the form $(\mathbb{P}^{2}, C)$, where $C$ is an arrangement of smooth plane curves admitting ordinary singularities.
-In particular, we focus on the case where $C$ is an arrangement of smooth rational curves.
-In the second part, containing original new results, we study log surfaces constructed as pairs consisting of a $K3$ surface and a rational curve arrangement.
+This survey focuses on the geometric problem of log-surfaces, which are pairs consisting of a smooth projective surface and a reduced non-empty boundary divisor.
+In the first part, we focus on the geography problem for complex log-surfaces associated with pairs of the form $(\mathbb{P}^{2}, C)$, where $C$ is an arrangement of smooth plane curves admitting ordinary singularities.
+Specifically, we focus on the case in which $C$ is an arrangement consisting of smooth rational curves as its irreducible components.
+In the second part, containing original new results, we study log-surfaces constructed as pairs consisting of a complex projective $K3$ surface and a rational curve arrangement.
 In particular, we provide some combinatorial conditions for such pairs to have the log-Chern slope equal to $3$.
 Our survey is illustrated with many explicit examples of log-surfaces.